Alyssa Relyea, Board Member, Chairperson of the Women's Outreach Committee, and Volunteer Coordinator

 Megan Graf, Board Member and Chairperson of the Community Outreach and Education Committee

-Megan Graf is the Chairperson of the Community Outreach & Education Committee in addition to serving on other Committees and Walking in the Out of the Darkness Chicagoland Community Walk.
-Megan led the efforts to organize the Depression & Bipolar Awareness Day Event as well as the upcoming Research Town Hall.
-Megan is an active Board Member of the Illinois Chapter of AFSP.
+Meg Graf is the Chairperson of the Community Outreach & Education Committee in addition to serving on other Committees and Walking in the Out of the Darkness Chicagoland Community Walk.
+Meg leads the efforts to organize a Community Education Event each year as well as the annual Research Connection Program.
+Meg is an active Board Member of the Illinois Chapter of AFSP.
 Twitter

 Nancy Perlson, LCSW, Survivor Outreach Program Coordinator